seekrcentral/seekr2/docs/installation.rst

 You should modify the following variables:

-CMAKE_INSTALL_PREFIX: change to a local directory that exists (example:
+CMAKE_INSTALL_PREFIX: change to a local directory that exists (for example:
 /home/USERNAME/bin/openmm).
 If such a directory doesn't exist, then make one.
 You can also leave this variable at the default if you have sudo privileges and don't mind installing OpenMM globally.